 Whether you start packing for a winter river cruise three weeks before the embarkation date, or you’re the type who throws together a bag a few hours before heading to the airport, I thought I’d share my packing tips for a European winter river cruise.

-What to pack for a Winter River Cruise in Europe
+What to Wear to Europe in Winter for a River Cruise

 My cruise was in early December.
 I cruised on the Viking Eir from Basel to Amsterdam with a different stop on the Rhine river each day.
 We spent most of our time in Germany and it was cold.
-I wore two layers on the bottom and three on top, and I was still chilly on a few days when the wind added a additional nip to the air.
+I wore two layers on the bottom and three on top each day, and I was still chilly on a few days when the wind added an additional nip to the air.
 Choosing what to wear to Europe in winter truly takes some planning.

 I utilized my favorite PRO Packing Cubes and packed the following for my Viking Rhine River cruise: